Peter Davies (politician)

 Peter Davies (born 1948) is an English politician who was the Mayor of Doncaster from 2009 to 2013.
 He was initially elected for the English Democrats, but announced his resignation from the party on 5 February 2013 citing "a big influx of new members joining from the British National Party".
 He subsequently lost narrowly the 2013 election to Labour's Ros Jones.

 Personal life

 Born in Woodlands on the outskirts of Doncaster in 1948, Davies went to school in Thorne, then worked at Danum School as a teacher.
 He is married.
 He is also the Chairman of Sykehouse Cricket Club and a member of the Campaign for Real Education and the Campaign Against Political Correctness.
-Davies is the father of Philip Davies, the Conservative MP for Shipley.
+Davies is the father of Philip Davies, the former Conservative MP for Shipley.

 Political career

 Davies was a member of the Labour Party until 1973 when he joined the Conservatives.
 He remained in the Conservative Party until Prime Minister John Major signed the Maastricht Treaty in 1993.